project-fifo/docs/general/installation.rst

 Configuration
 -------------

 If this is a fresh installation the installer will create default configuration files for each service.
 When updating the configuration files do not get overwritten but new ``*.conf.example`` files will be added.
 The generated files contain some defaults.
-However is it advised to take some time to configure `Wiggle <../wiggle/configuration.html>`_, `Sniffle <../sniffle/configuration.html>`_, `Snarl <../snarl/configuration.html>`_ and `Howl <../howl/configuration.html>`_.
+However is it advised to take some time to configure `Sniffle <../sniffle/configuration.html>`_, `Snarl <../snarl/configuration.html>`_ and `Howl <../howl/configuration.html>`_.

 Ple
 ____